-If you are not yet certain about your profile, then your tutors and mentors will help you discover it.
-Once you have chosen a specific profile you can begin to add your own touches.
-From year to year, you determine a large part of your study programme.
+If you are not yet sure of your own profile, our teachers and programme counsellors will help you discover it.
+Once you have chosen a specific profile, you can still set your own emphases.
+After all, from year to year, you compose a large part of your individual study programme.

 "I came for my main subject teacher, but stayed with LUCA for everything else."